pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

   device.

-  *Limitation*: Current implementation of the device plugin doesn’t allow to allocate part of the device.
+  *Limitation*: Current implementation of the device plugin doesn’t allow to allocate part of the device because parameters are too limited and Kubernetes doesn't have enough information about the extended resources on a node to decide whether they can be shared.

 - *Optional allocation*: When deploying workload I’d like to specify soft(optional) device requirements.
 If the device exists and it’s